-The Inframammary Incision
+The Inframammary Incision: Pros

 Inframammary incisions are made in the fold where the lower part of the breast meets the chest wall.
-From there, a saline or silicone implant can be inserted below or above the muscle.Many patients prefer this type of incision—especially those whose breasts hang a bit—because the scar is easily hidden by a bra or bikini (or the breast itself).
-Because of the incision’s proximity to the area being operated upon, surgeons have more control over bleeding and precision than they do with transaxillary and transumbilical incisions.
+From there, a saline or silicone implant can be inserted below or above the muscle.Many patients prefer this type of incision—especially those with greater breast tissue volume below the nipple—because the scar is easily hidden by a bra, bikini, or the breast.
+Because of the incision’s proximity to the surgical site, surgeons have more precision and control over implant placement and bleeding than they do with transaxillary and transumbilical incisions.

-Like the periareolar incision, the original incision site can also be reopened for subsequent surgeries, if necessary, which means no future additional scarring—plus, unlike a periareolar incision, the inframammary incision presents no additional risk of nerve damage in the nipples.
+Like the periareolar incision, the original incision site can also be reopened for subsequent surgeries, if necessary, which means no future additional scarring.
+But, unlike a periareolar incision, the inframammary incision presents no additional risk of nerve damage in the nipples.

-One drawback to inframammary placement is the fact that, from an aesthetic standpoint, it makes it difficult for a patient to change her breast size later on.
-If a woman increases her breast size, it can make the scar move up so it’s on the breast itself; if she decreases it, the scar can move down so it’s visible below the fold of the breast.
+One drawback to inframammary placement is that, from an aesthetic standpoint, it makes it difficult for a patient to change her breast size later on.
+If a woman increases her breast size, it can cause the scar to move up, so it’s on the breast.
+If she decreases it, the scar can move down, so it’s visible below the fold of the breast.

 This incision can also interfere with the milk ducts, so it is not recommended for younger women or women who plan to have children and breastfeed.
 The incision scar is typically between 0.5”-2” wide and, although it cannot be seen while wearing a bra or bikini, it may be noticeable when raising your arms over your head or lying down.